dkelly255/calorieculator/README.md

 **Food Selection Tables**

 This feature allows the user to select/de-select a range of food for inclusion/exclusion from their generated meal plan ideas.
 The table is structured via three fieldset elements, each with a legend title, and each containing several common sample foods per macronutrient category.

 Each food within each macronutrient category then has a checkbox which allows the user to specifiy their individua personalised choices, to be fed as inputs to the random meal generator:

 ![alt text](readme/food_selection.png)

 **Meal-Plan Generator Output Display**

 The final feature on the meal-generation page is the output display which houses the randomly generated meal plans for each meal.

-The table is formatted consistently with the site's color palette, and with the previous site tables - and displays a breakdown for the user of some meal plan ideas across breakfast, lunch, and dinner, with one food per macronutrient category.
+The table is formatted consistently with the site's color palette, and with the previous site tables, and displays a breakdown for the user of some meal plan ideas across breakfast, lunch, and dinner, with one food per macronutrient category.

 The meal plan generation is triggered by a button covered in the section above.

 ![alt text](readme/meal_output.png)

 ### Features Left to implement:

+**Units of measurement - Metric and Imperial** - As illustrated on the overall concept wireframe, originally the intent was to allow multiple units of measurement for the calorie calculation inputs (e.g. height in centimeters, inches, meters or feet etc) depending on the user's preference - however in the interests of meeting project deadlines and avoiding scope creep, I decided to value engineer this feature out of the final product.

 **Calorie goal scenario PDCT adjustment:** - Originally it was my intention to include a feature to allow the user to apply a scalar to their PDCT to either lose, gain, or maintain weight.
 To lose weight, a 10% reduction would be applied to the PDCT, to gain weight, a 10% increase would be applied, and to maintain their current weight, no scalar would be applied.
 This feature was descoped due to project deadlines.